blakejrobinson/sdcp_testclient/README.md

 npm run start
 ```

-One running, press the refresh icon (top right) to discover printers on the network.
+Once running, press the refresh icon (top right) to discover printers on the network.

 ### Features